Why Is Blockchain Trustless?

 As discussed in the previous section, blockchain technology provides a spectrum of revolutionary benefits.
 When combined, these values of security, decentralization, privacy and transparency offer the most profound quality of blockchain: trustlessness - a model that does not require trust to safely interact and transact.

 Trust is, and has always been, the fundament upon which we make our decisions when transacting with one another.
 It is how we decide whether the party that we are interacting with are dependable and likely to fulfil their side of any deal.
 However, the nature of trust, or more precisely how it is determined, has not always been what it is today.
-As the history of how we determine value evolved, so did the range of people that we could transact with.
-Whereas once it would only be the people in our immediate vicinity, like a town or city, with the dawn of the internet the marketplace grew to include almost everyone in the world.
+As the nature of how we determine value evolved, so did the range of people that we could transact with.
+Whereas once it would only be the people in our immediate vicinity, like a town or city, with the dawn of the internet the marketplace grew to include everyone in the world who has internet access.

 This raises the question of how much should we be willing sacrifice or pay to be able trust one another?